 "Click here" and "Learn more" are appropriate when:

 - the link is the not the first to that page on the current page

 For example, this is what we frequently see on a blog page:

 We see the title of the post, an excerpt, then Learn more, Read more, etc. The title of each post is linked to the full version of the post.
 This first link to the full version of the post is the only link that will earn rank value with the search engines.
 All other links on this page to that exact page will not add SEO value, therefore, using Click Here, Learn More, Read More is acceptable.

 When the SEO bots find a link to a page inside a paragraph, it adds "importance" to the destination page.
 When visitors click on that text link and spend time on the destination page, that adds even more value to the destination page.
-In one instance, you are saying this page has value, and, then the visitor clicking through to the page confirms that the page is important.
+In one instance, you are saying this page has value, and, then the visitor clicking through to the page confirms that the page contains information of value to them.
 The search engine bots become believers, and, the destination page is likely to rise above your others in the SERPs.